monster-1951/my-money/README.md

 ## Pagination and filtering -

 - The get records api, allows the request to have query params in it's request where user can send filters to filter records and get their desired records , like records filtered by time period , or record_type , or amount .
-- We also implemented pagination here using take skip parameters in prisma .
-The page number can be passed in the request body as query param
+- The page number can be passed in the request body as query param
 - user_id is used on all tables to get the rows to ensure the user sees only his data , not other user's data .